alephium/docs/docs/Leman Network Upgrade.md

 Link: https://alephium-nft.softfork.se/my-nfts

-Tutorial on How to interact with the NFT Marketplace: *Comming Soon*
+Tutorial on How to interact with the NFT Marketplace: *Coming Soon*

 ### DEX on Alephium Testnet

-Tutorial on How to interact with the DEX: *Comming Soon*
+Tutorial on How to interact with the DEX: *Coming Soon*

-How to mint a token on Alephium testnet: *Comming Soon*
+How to mint a token on Alephium testnet: *Coming Soon*

 ## Videos